finos/a11y-theme-builder/CONTRIBUTE.md

 Before making a contribution, please take the following steps:
 1. Check whether there's already an open issue related to your proposed contribution as described above.
 If not, follow instructions above to create an issue with all relevant information.
-4. Respond to any questions or suggestions raised in the issue by other developers.
+2. Respond to any questions or suggestions raised in the issue by other developers.
-5. Fork the project repository and prepare your proposed contribution.
+3. Fork the project repository and prepare your proposed contribution.
+All contributions should be created using the latest code from the upstream dev branch.
     1. In commit messages, reference associated issue.
 For example, `commit -m "finos/a11y-theme-builder#111: corrected button behavior"`
-    2. When code is ready, be sure to update your branch with the latest upstream code to ensure code will merge correctly.
+    2. When your changes are ready, be sure to update your branch with the latest upstream dev branch to ensure code will merge correctly.
     3. Retest your contribution with latest updates.
-7. Submit a pull request.
+4. Submit a pull request.
+    * All pull requests should be made to merge into the upstream dev branch.

 NOTE: All contributors must have a contributor license agreement (CLA) on file with FINOS before their pull requests will be merged.
 Please review the FINOS [contribution requirements](https://community.finos.org/docs/governance/Software-Projects/contribution-compliance-requirements) and submit (or have your employer submit) the required CLA before submitting a pull request.